andrey-andreev/Travel-Destination-Guide/README.md

 Travel-Destination-Guide
 ========================

-Travel Destination Guide is a single page web application built with AngularJS and Twitter Bootstrap.
+Travel Destination Guide is a single page web application built with [AngularJS](https://angularjs.org/) and [Twitter Bootstrap](http://getbootstrap.com/) .
 The application provide a basic functionality for adding, editing, listing, searching and validate travel destinations.